twinfoundation/framework/packages/core/docs/reference/classes/Is.md

 #### Returns

-value is number
+value is string

-True if the value is a date.
+True if the value is a JSON string.

 ___